microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-requests.md

 ---
-title: "List daily userRequests"
+title: "List daily requests"
-description: "Get a list of daily userRequestsMetric objects on apps registered in your tenant configured for Microsoft Entra External ID for customers."
+description: "Get a list of daily user requests on apps registered in your tenant configured for Microsoft Entra External ID for customers."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"
 doc_type: apiPageType
 ---

-# List daily userRequests
+# List daily requests
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of daily [userRequestsMetric](../resources/userrequestsmetric.md) objects on apps registered in your tenant configured for Microsoft Entra External ID for customers.
+Get a list of daily [user requests](../resources/userrequestsmetric.md) on apps registered in your tenant configured for Microsoft Entra External ID for customers.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).